Composable commerce for telecom carriers

 #1 Seamless customer experiences across multiple channels

 Like other sectors, consumers and businesses expect a seamless omnichannel experience no matter where they engage and buy.
 With composable commerce, telco operators can connect journeys that include brick-and-mortar visits and digital interactions into one flow.
 This is because a centralized commerce engine can pull data (customer, product and inventory) in real-time and orchestrate interactions via APIs.
-In turn, customers have a cohesive brand experience regardless of where and how they engage with the telecom carrier.
+In turn, customers have a cohesive brand experience regardless of where and how they engage with their provider.

 #2 Maximize growth opportunities with promotions and bundles